 Crystallography - Defining the Shape of Our Modern World: A Book Exhibit at the University of Illinois at Urbana-Champaign Commemorating the 100th anniversary of the discovery of X-ray diffraction, website.

-UNESCO brochure - Crystallography matters!: This booklet outlinines the scope of the International Year of Crystallography.The brocure can be downloaded in English, French and Arabic.
+UNESCO brochure - Crystallography matters!: This booklet outlines the scope of the International Year of Crystallography.The brochure can be downloaded in English, French and Arabic.
 The brouchure, Crystallography matters! describines the role of crystallography in the modern world and the significance of the International Year of Crystallography. (*.pdf download) website.